Want to talk to a counsellor?

 To access counselling services within the Student Academic Success Service (SASS), you can book a single session appointment online or visit them at 100 Marie-Curie Private, 4th floor, and and meet a counsellor during their walk-in clinic.

 SASS Counselling and Coaching uses a stepped-care model, that provides different types of services for different types of needs.
 You can learn more about it on their website and in this Gazette article.

 Are you a graduate student?

-uOttawa Graduate students have free access to a program called the Student Support Program (SSP) - for those enrolled in their GSAÉD Student Health Plan.
+uOttawa Graduate students have access to a program called the Student Support Program (SSP) - for those enrolled in their GSAÉD Student Health Plan.

 How does it work?